CryptoWhalesWWI20DSA/crypto_price_api/README.md

 Deno Api to get the current cryptoprices in different currencies.
 The prices are used by the exchange <mark> Coinbase </mark>.

+You can find the documentation for the used API via the following link: https://developers.coinbase.com/api/v2#introduction

 ## Installation

 Import the crypto_price_api.ts file in your personal project